-DVSDS has seven Satellite classrooms at four local mainstream schools.
+DVSDS has six Satellite classrooms at three local mainstream schools.
 Each room has a DVSDS teacher and ES assistant to support an average of six students per class.
 Placement in a Satellite classroom is dependent on a criteria based on the student’s current needs, goals and educational pathway.
 Students generally wear the uniform of their Satellite school and assimilate into the school community.

 The AusVELS curriculum is the basis for lesson planning, delivery and reporting in the Satellite classrooms.
 Personalised goals and lessons are timetabled alongside whole class and whole school priority programs.
 Integration and reverse integration are key focus areas in every Satellite room, with the aim to support the personal learning and social skill development of our students and the mainstream students.